 Update 3/5/2017: We just had a new customer tell us that their contact form was not working.
 We checked it and the form-fills were being sent to their previous SEO company.
 Lesson: check the email address that the contact forms are being sent is one you have access to.
 It might sound simple but it is a real problem!

-You may need to adjust your domain name to include authentication that you are who you say you are
+You may need to adjust your domain name to include authentication

 When SMTP was designed back in the 70s, nobody thought that people might send mail that impersonates another email account.
 This was exploited by spammers, allowing them to send vast quantities of junk mail through spoofed email accounts.